Adimvicky/expressjs-routing-demo/README.md

 $ git clone https://github.com/Adimvicky/expressjs-routing-demo

 Either of the above will clone the app on your local machine.
-You should then cd into the project folder and run..
+Next..

+$ cd expressjs-routing-demo

+..and  then run

 $ npm install